praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 ### Set Variables {#set-variables}

+>[!IMPORTANT]
-Important: Using a "set variables" action won't send the beacon.
+>Using a "set variables" action won't send the beacon.
 You must use the "send beacon" action.

 #### eVars